dbrownidau/constitution/WIP-Constitution.md

 2.13.
 "Semester" meaning the academic semester of the University.

 2.14.
-"EGM" meaning Extraoridinary General Meeting.
+"EGM" meaning Extraordinary General Meeting.

 3. Objectives
 -------------